Labfolder and Labregister have joined SciSure.

 Local server installation

 Each institute also has the option to install and host Labfolder locally.
-If you are interested in receiving more information about setting up Labfolder on-site, then please reach out to your support channel.
+If you are interested in receiving more information about setting up Labfolder on-site, then please reach out to your Account Manager Katharina Marx.

 The currently existing local installations with their respective links are listed below.
 In order to access them, you must be connected to the MPG network and be a member of the respective institute.